Rahulsharma0810/notes-rvsharma-com/Books/Atomic Habits.md

 Create a designated space for your specific task.
 For instance, set up a table exclusively for reading, a chair for relaxing, and a desk for working.
 This approach helps you avoid distractions from surrounding objects and reinforces a habit associated with specific objects.

 Chapter 7
+Most of our habits can be cured with the help of certain places.
+For instance, at one place, Yamuna Bank in Mathura, my friends and I used to smoke cigarettes.
+I haven’t smoked a cigarette in the last two or three years whenever I visit that same place, the bank of the river.
+However, I still crave smoking a cigarette because I’ve developed a certain feeling of pleasure associated with that particular place.